Dementia Awareness

 Why This Training Matters

-Dementia is the leading cause of death in England and Wales and one of the greatest public health challenges the UK faces.
-NHS England’s Well Pathway for Dementia sets out a clear framework for improving the quality of care and support for people living with dementia at every stage, from prevention and early diagnosis through to end of life.
+Dementia is the leading cause of death in England and Wales.
+NHS England’s Well Pathway for Dementia sets out a clear framework for improving the quality of care and support for people living with dementia at every stage.
 That framework depends on a workforce that understands dementia well enough to deliver on it.

 - What dementia is and what it is not: dementia as an umbrella term and why the distinction matters